moj-analytical-services/splink/docs/topic_guides/performance/optimising_duckdb.md

 The above formula for overall parallelism assumes all blocking rules have the same number of salting partitions, which is not necessarily the case.
 In the more general case of variable numbers of salting partitions, the formula becomes

 $$
-\text{overall parallelism} = \text{base parallelism} \times \text{total number of salted blocking partitions across all blocking rules}
+\text{overall parallelism} =
+\text{base parallelism} \times \text{total number of salted blocking partitions across all blocking rules}
 $$

-So for example, with two blocking rules, if the first has 2 salting partitions, and the second has 10 salting partitions, when we would multiple base parallelism by 12.
+So for example, with two blocking rules, if the first has 2 salting partitions, and the second has 10 salting partitions, when we would multiply base parallelism by 12.

 This may be useful in the case one of the blocking rules produces more comparisons than another: the 'bigger' blocking rule can be salted more.